 We recommend starting at least 16 GB or 32 GB SD cards for mild use or emergency backup.
 However, for the standards to which reflex and mirrorless cameras are accustomed, guarantee mixed use of photos and videos, it is always better to focus on more capacious solutions starting from 64 GB SD cards.

 SD cards are often divided according to their class, which expresses the minimum guaranteed writing speed.
 Among the main ones we find:

 - Speed Class (C): since this is a classification with a few years behind it, the cards of Class lower than 10 are not recommended for any use.

 - UHS Speed Class (U): Includes SD cards with medium speed and higher performance which are divided into U1 (10MB / sec) and U3 (30MB/sec).

-- Video Speed Class (V): the most-recent classifications that include SD cards suitable for those who use cameras capable of capturing video at high resolution (1080p and 4K) and frame-rates (from 100 Mbps upwards), among the best known are V30 and V60 cards.
+- Video Speed Class (V): the most recent classifications that include SD cards suitable for those who use cameras capable of capturing video at high resolution (1080p and 4K) and frame rates (from 100 Mbps upwards), among the best known are V30 and V60 cards.

 As already mentioned, the class of an SD card indicates its minimum guaranteed write speed.
-To capture videos in 4K or slow motion at 120 fps, you need to have V30 (30 MB/sec) or better performing cards, such as the V60 and V90.
+For example, to capture videos in 4K or slow motion at 120 fps, you need to have V30 (30 MB/sec) or better performing cards, such as the V60 and V90.
 Insufficient writing speed could be a big problem during use, as it would take a considerable amount of time to store the contents.